masasilva/Install-Office/README.md

 ## How-to

+* Download the latest archive and expand it;
-* Change execution policy
+* Open PowerShell console as admin and change execution policy

   ```powershell
   Set-ExecutionPolicy -ExecutionPolicy Bypass -Force
   ```

-* Choose which Office to download
+* Open folder in PowerShell console and choose which Office to download

   ```powershell
   .\Download.ps1 -Branch ProPlus2019Retail -Channel Current -Components Word, Excel, PowerPoint